kenzieryann7/js-game/README.md

   3. Cooking: cook meals to gain stat increases and to replenish health or mana.
       * This can be worked on after mining and harvesting is put together.

 * Attack should allow the user to raid dungeons through a progress bar with the user having access to buttons to heal and make decisions on what they would like to attack.
 Sort of like a create your own adventure in this mode.
+  1. Dungeons: Just a certain number of mobs to fight with a chest at the end (For now).
+  2. Arean: Fight NPC characters and rank up (No online compatability yet).
+  3. Hunting: Allow user to hunt for food items to craft with cooking.

 Issues: